sonic-pi-net/sonic-pi/app/gui/qt/external/osmid/README.md

 ## Building
 For build instruction see INSTALL.md.

-osmid is built assuming C++14.
+osmid is built using C++14 features.
 The build system is based on cmake.
 Tested target compiler in Windows is MSVC 2015 Win64, in Linux is gcc 4.9 or later, and on Mac, clang 5.1 or later.
-Under Windows, prepare using something like: `cmake -G "Visual Studio 14 2015 Win64" .. `.
+Under Windows, prepare using something like: `cmake -G "Visual Studio 16 2019" -A x64 .. `.
 On Linux and Mac `cmake ..` should be enough.

 osmid uses the following libs:
 * JUCE for the midi handling and OSC handling (included in the tree)